Zdeněk Fierlinger: World War II

 On 14 December 1939, Fierlinger was asked to leave Moscow, as the legation was finally closed, and on Christmas Day, he arrived in Paris.
 In Paris, he sought out Jan Šrámek, offered to work as an unofficial diplomat to maintain contacts with the Soviet Union and said that he did not expect the current alignment in Soviet foreign policy to last.
 In a memo that he wrote to Beneš on 20 April 1940, Fierlinger argued that such steps such as the closing of the Czechoslovak Legation in Moscow and Soviet recognition of Slovakia were insubstantial, as he still believed that Soviet foreign policy was anti-German and that the pact was merely a transitional measure.

 However, with the Soviet Union more or less allied to Germany, Fierlinger's pro-Soviet views put him on the margins of Czechoslovak émigré politics.
 In a memo that he wrote sometime in 1940 "The Present War as a Social Crisis", Fierlinger argued that the present war was a "people's war" and noted that in Britain, many people were demanding social and economic reforms to create a better world after the war.
 He noted that a return to the world of the 1930s was repulsive to most British people.

 Fierlinger noted that a return to the Great Depression was not an attractive proposition to most British people and so there was the demand for social and economic reforms to prevent that possibility.
 He predicated that Britain was moving towards socialism and that after the war, capitalism would be replaced with some sort of socialism.
 In a broader sense, Fierlinger argued that "economic liberalism" was doomed, and he expected socialism to be the wave of the future.

 During that period, Fierlinger kept in close contact with Ivan Maisky, the Soviet ambassador to the Court of St. James'.
 Fierlinger shared intelligence with Maisky that had been collected by the Czechoslovak intelligence service, including information that Germany planned to invade the Soviet Union on 22 June 1941 in an operation that was codenamed Barbarossa.

-The Soviets paid little attention to Fierligner's warnings about Operation Barbarossa before its launch, but after that date, they became more interested in Czechoslovak intelligence operations.
+The Soviets paid little attention to Fierligner's warnings about Operation Barbarossa before its launch, but as danger of German invasion rose, they became more interested in Czechoslovak intelligence operations.
+After several trial meetings in 1940, the cooperation between Soviet and Czechoslovak intelligence was established in January 1941 and since April there was a Czechoslovak Military Mission in the USSR.